-If you want more mind hacking goodness, check out our freshly updated brain hacking project list!
-Did I miss your project?
+If you want to see more IR and universal remote projects, check out our new infrared and universal remote projects list.
+See a project I might have missed?
 Don’t be shy, just drop me a message on Hackaday.io.
 That’s it for this week’s Hacklet, As always, see you next week.
 Same hack time, same hack channel, bringing you the best of Hackaday.io!